 Is Adobe Stock free with Creative Cloud (CC)?

 You can get up to 40 free images with the Creative Cloud by choosing the Adobe Stock free trial at the checkout.
 So, Adobe Stock is free with the Creative Cloud only for the first month.
-After the trial expires, you have to pay for every Adobe Stock image you use.
+After the trial expires, you must pay for every Adobe Stock image you use.

 Does Adobe Stock have free images?